How to Vote a Paper Ballot

 • Sign your specific return envelope that was provided with the ballot.
 For your ballot to be counted, by law, your signature and residence address must be on your return envelope.

-• If returning in person: the ballot must be returned by 7:00 PM on Election Day to any polling place or drop box within the county, or to the county election office.
+• If returning in person: the ballot must be returned by 7:00 p.m. on election day to any polling place or drop box within the county, or to the county election office.

-• If returning by mail: the ballot must be postmarked by 7:00pm on Election Day, and received by USPS up to three days after election day to be eligible to be counted.
+• If returning by mail: the ballot must be postmarked by 7:00 p.m. on election day, and received by USPS up to three days after election day to be eligible to be counted.

-• If returning in person: the ballot must be returned by 12:00 Noon on Election Day.
+• If returning in person: the ballot must be returned by 7:00 p.m. on election day to any polling place or drop box within the county, or to the county election office.

-• If returning by mail: the ballot must be returned by 12:00 Noon on Election Day to be eligible to be counted.
+• If returning by mail: the ballot must be postmarked by 7:00 p.m. on election day, and received by USPS up to three days after election day to be eligible to be counted.